 Where to Install

 GFCI protection was first required for outlets near swimming pools and on the exterior in 1971.
 Over the years, the requirements have expanded to include more locations.
-As of January 1, 2020, the California Electrical Code requires GFCI protection (for residential dwellings) for 120 volt outlets in the following locations:
+Section 210.8 of the the 2022 California Electrical Code requires GFCI protection (for residential dwellings) for 120-240 volt outlets in the following locations:

 2) Garages and accessory buildings that have a floor at or below grade level not intended as habitable space

 3) Outdoors (except non-readily accessible outlets for de-icing tapes)

 4) Crawl spaces at or below grade level

 5) Unfinished basements (except permanently installed fire or burglar alarm systems)

 7) Sinks – within 6 feet from the top inside edge of the sink bowl

 9) Bathtubs or shower stalls – within 6 feet of the outside edge